jorkey/service-lifecycle-platform/readme.md

 ### Document history in Mongo DB

-All vm-update documents are stored in collections of a special format.
+All update-services documents are stored in collections of a special format.

 Each document, except for the content part, has additional fields:
 - __sequence_ - sequence number of adding/modifying the document in the collection